jonathanburns/blog/_posts/2024-12-06-safenet-deep-dive.md

 **Step 1**: I go to the website of the centralized processor.
 The processor says I can purchase 1 ETH on Base for 3500 USDC on Optimism (They calculate this offer based on the market price of ETH + some fees for processing).

 **Step 2**: I create an off-chain "intent" (Safenet calls these transactions) by signing a message and sending it to Safenet's off-chain transaction pool.
 This intent denotes my expectations.
-I expect 1 ETH on Base, and I’m willing to trade 3500 USDC.
+I expect 1 ETH on Base, and I’m willing to trade 3500 USDC on Optimism.

 ![step2](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafkreiebzs3owumlgsg5zu6bmz6zjwuam7w22uzua4myghcbg4idns22u4)